deepjs/deepjs/DOCS/tutorials.md

 deepjs does not provide other things than helpers.

-So, deepjs, with all its subtilities, mainly targets real programmers/architect, that want to mastering any aspects of code, and to do taylor-made, complex, asynchroneous and highly maintenable web applications.
+So, <b>deepjs</b>, with all its subtilities, mainly targets real programmers/architect, that want to mastering any aspects of code, and to do taylor-made, complex, asynchroneous and highly maintenable web applications.

 As all deepjs (core) tools could work together, and because deepjs is in many cases bootstrapped from itself, deepjs define a realy new and holistic approach that may ask you to understand deeply tools and consequences before to grasp the whole painting.